The 15 Best Adventure Games on Switch

 Pokémon Sword and Shield are the first mainline games to come to the Nintendo Switch.
 Despite what people may say, the core campaign of the generation VIII games is still just as fun as it was twenty years ago.

 The new Pokémon are all well designed and fit well into the competitive format.
 The Wild Area was a great inclusion that set the stage for Pokémon Legends: Arceus.
-And Hop… was there.
+And Hop…was also there.

-There were lots of things not to like about Pokémon Sword and Shield, but traveling around the world of Galar in the first-ever mainline Pokémon games on home consoles, is an adventure many of us have been waiting for for more than two decades.
+There were lots of things not to like about Pokémon Sword and Shield, but traveling around the world of Galar in the first-ever mainline Pokémon games on home consoles is an adventure many of us waited for for more than two decades.